rippedpiracy/docs/index.md

 <center>Feel free to check the [About](/About) section if you wish to help out by contributing.</center>

 <center>*Click on the categories in the sidebar to start browsing.*</center>
 ### <span style="color:#ff3300"><center>The Server and our corresponding Staff Accounts were removed by Discord due to false reports.
-We do not have any plans of making a new Discord Server.
+We do not have any plans on making a new Discord Server.
 Thanks to everyone for the 3+ years of run time!</center></span>
 <center>*You can share your opinion or pay respects for us by commenting on the pinned [GitHub Issue](https://github.com/rippedpiracy/docs/issues/43).*</center>